An engraved knife not only gives it a unique touch but also makes it a meaningful gift or a distinctive tool for your kitchen or workshop.

 - Knife to be engraved

-Thoroughly clean the blade with soap and water, then wipe it with isopropyl alcohol to remove any grease.
-Carefully apply your stencil or resist material to the blade where you want the design to appear.
+Clean the blade thoroughly with soap and water, then wipe it with isopropyl alcohol to remove grease.
+Carefully apply your stencil or resist material to the blade where the design should appear.
 Ensure the edges are well sealed to prevent acid from seeping underneath.

-Put on gloves and safety glasses.
-Immerse the exposed area of the blade in the etching solution or apply it with a brush, depending on your setup.
-Leave the knife in the solution for the recommended time (usually 5–15 minutes) and check the design's progress regularly.
+Put on gloves and safety goggles.
+Dip the exposed area of the blade into the etching solution or apply it with a brush, depending on your setup.
+Leave the knife in the solution for the recommended time (typically 5–15 minutes), regularly checking how the design is developing.

 Once the desired depth is reached, remove the knife from the solution and immediately neutralize the acid by rinsing the blade with a baking soda solution.
-Then, thoroughly wash the blade with soap and water.
-Remove the template or resist material and dry the knife completely.
+Afterward, wash the blade thoroughly with soap and water.
+Remove the stencil or resist material and dry the knife completely.

 - Well suited for various metals, including stainless steel